pranav456/Cash-register/README.md

 # Cash register
- An app which displays the change to be returned if the cash given is greater than the bill amount
+ An app which helps the user to customer to return the cash in minimum number of notes.